Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Louis XIV, whose reign started about a century after François' death, would spend a lot more time in Chambord than his distant relative (Louis was a member of another branch of the family — royal successions in France are nothing if not complicated).
 Chambord was so big he had room numbers assigned so he would not get lost.

-Chambord fared poorly during the French Revolution.
 The park's animals were slaughtered, whatever furniture remained was stolen, and some revolutionaries went so far as to call for the razing of such a symbol of "megalomaniacal monarch" and replacing it with modest lodgings.
-Fortunately they did not succeed.

 Like Chenonceau, Chambord did its patriotic duty during World War II.
 As the Nazis marched towards Paris, authorities feared (with reason) that works of art would be looted.

 With the capital under threat, the major museums decided to organize what would become the greatest relocation of paintings in history: on 28 August 1939, some 5500 crates arrived at Chambord.
-Their priceless contents included the Mona Lisa (she would only stay a few months and move on to another location).

 Chambord became the processing and storage center for the paintings: it closed its doors to the public and scores of art experts stood guard over artistic treasures, to keep them safe but also to make sure they weren't damaged by humidity or insects.
-The paintings made it through the war and were returned to their official locations.

-The best way to approach Amboise is on foot, crossing the bridge over the Loire.
 From the moment you catch sight of it, your eyes will gravitate automatically towards this imposing structure, however hard you try to look away.
 It dominates the city and unveils itself the closer you get.

-The original chateau was built in the 5th century but obviously it was much improved over time.
-By the 16th century, it had become one of royalty's favourite residences.
 While royal children were often born at Blois, they were soon sent to Amboise for their early education.
 Its position atop a hill made it easy to protect the royal offspring from such dangers as escape, war, kidnapping or epidemics.

 That said, they received an excellent education here, not only in languages (Greek and Latin as well as Italian and Spanish) but also science, sports and the jeu de paume, the forerunner of tennis.
 Along with a retinue of servants to make sure they stayed healthy and became wise...

-This Tuscan genius spent the last three years of his life in France, at the request of François I. Just try to imagine this "old" man (he would have been 64 at the time), riding his mule all the way from Italy and pulling a cart filled with his belongings, including drawings, and plans, and a few of his favourite paintings.
+Just try to imagine this "old" man (he would have been 64 at the time), riding his mule all the way from Italy and pulling a cart filled with his belongings, including drawings, and plans, and a few of his favorite paintings.
 One of these bore the smiling face of a woman — the Mona Lisa.

-The king would house Leonardo nearby in what is now the Clos Lucé (his studio is still on display) and would go back and forth from Amboise, a few minutes away through its many underground passageways.
+The king would house Leonardo nearby in what is now the Clos Lucé (his studio is still on display) and would go back and forth from Amboise, a few minutes away, through its many underground passageways.

 When da Vinci died in 1519, he asked to be buried at Amboise and a chapel is dedicated to him right outside the castle.

-For centuries, it was believed that François I held Leonardo in his arms as he died, a story that was embellished over time and even made it into several paintings.
-In fact, Leonardo's assistant traveled to Paris to tell François his protegé had died.
+In fact, Leonardo's assistant traveled to Paris to tell François his protégé had died.
 The letter he carried to the king was only made public in the 19th century, revealing the king had been nowhere near the artist at his death.
-So you see, we're not the first to disseminate fake news...

 Twenty years earlier, in 1498, another famous death had taken place at Amboise: that of King Charles VIII of France.
 It was a senseless accident.

-Charles was on horseback, headed with his wife, Anne of Brittany, to watch a game of jeu de paume, when he smashed his forehead against the stone lintel of a door.
+Charles was on horseback, heading with his wife, Anne of Brittany, to watch a game of jeu de paume, when he smashed his forehead against the stone lintel of a door.
 He recovered, went on to watch the game, even spoke to a few people but then started becoming disoriented.
 He agonized for nine hours before dying.
 He was 28 years old.

-Some of the doorways in Amboise may have been built low on purpose to help the castle's residents flee attack.
 Galloping off on a horse, a rider could simply bend down and squeeze through, something much harder to do by someone in mad pursuit wearing an armour.
 Perhaps Charles was distracted by the upcoming game and simply had not paid attention to the door...

-Amboise is particularly well-known for its subterranean labyrinths and its ingenious passageways.
-Like many castles of its time, it required supreme organization, with many servants and guards running here and there to attend to the most minute royal needs (to give you an example, here is what a day in the life of Louis XIV at Versailles looked like).
+Like many castles of its time, it required supreme organization, with many servants and guards running here and there to attend to the most minute royal needs.

-Most impressive is the 40-meter Tour des Minimes, which has the peculiarity of being wide enough to allow a horse carriage to ascend a gentle slope and enter the castle courtyard without any passengers having to set foot on the ground.
+Most impressive is the 40-meter Tour des Minimes, which has the peculiarity of being wide enough to allow a horse carriage to ascend a gentle slope and enter the castle courtyard without passengers having to set foot on the ground.

 It is also quite ingenious for its lighting, which enters the well-like structure through openings along the side and top, giving it the impression of a cathedral lit by candlelight.